-TrustFactory Client Issuing CA will ensure that all reasonable methods are used in order to evaluate and process Certificate applications within 30 days of receiving the application.
-Where issues outside of the control of TrustFactory Client Issuing CA occur, TrustFactory Client Issuing CA will strive to keep the Applicant duly informed.
+TrustFactory Client Issuing CA will endeavor to process and evaluate Certificate applications within 30 days of receiving the application.
+Where delays are due to issues outside of TrustFactory's control, then TrustFactory will keep the Applicant informed.

 4.3 Certificate Issuance